Bullseye-0xD4763/Bullseye-0xD4763/README.md

 <details>
  <summary><h3>👨‍💻 Forrest's Coding Journey</h3></summary>
-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself iOS development with a dream to build my own app, but that soon got overshadowed by my desire to excel in Java.
-A desire that landed me a full-stack software engineering job upon graduation.
-However, I had another desire I had been pursuing throughout this time - YouTube content creation.
-I eventually ended up quitting my software engineering job to pursue YouTube full-time, and that has been my focus ever since.
-But there's something that's always bothered me about my journey - abandoning my dream of building my own app to pursue the safe route, a job.
-Now I've already taken the leap away from that safety net into this uncomfortable, unexplored world that it being a creator.
-And it worked out, but again, it became comfortable.
-It's easier to create a video than go out on a ledge and build my own product.
-I do have to eat, at the end of the day, but I think it's time.
-It's time to get uncomfortable again.
-I have a burning desire to get back on the horse, and fulfill that dream younger me had of building my own app, my own product.
-And in order to do that, I'll be implmementing a few measures to streamline my YouTube content to focus more time on fulfilling that dream - a dream that I'll be ready to tackle in 2023 due to the measure I'm putting in place now until the end of 2022.
-Don't wait up, because I'm coming.
+   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix,
 </details>